sst/sst/www/docs/long-running-jobs.md

 ---

-### `sst start`
+### `sst dev`

-On `sst start`, the invoker function is replaced with a stub function.
+On `sst dev`, the invoker function is replaced with a stub function.
 The stub function sends the request to your local machine, and the local version of the job function is executed.
 This is similar to how [Live Lambda Development](live-lambda-development.md) works for a [`Function`](constructs/Function.md).

 :::info
 Your locally invoked job has the **same IAM permissions** as the deployed CodeBuild job.